BooRuleDie/FA2FO/aws/EC2/README.md

 * After you get the private SSH key, store it somewhere safe and be sure that the permission of the file is strict enough.
 * Don't forget to update & upgrade packages after the first time you log into the EC2 instance
+* When connecting via SSH, use the OS-specific username.
+For example: `ssh -i ~/.ssh/aws-test.pem ubuntu@1.1.1.1`
+* By default, EC2 security groups only allow inbound traffic on Port 22 (SSH).
+To access web services from your browser, you'll need to add an inbound rule.
+For example, to access Jenkins UI, add a rule to "Allow inbound traffic for port 8080 from any IP address."